mathrack/PySPOD/JOSS/paper.md

 We note that the `PySPOD` implements the Python counterpart of the Matlab code in [@schmidt-code], with the addition of the streaming algorithm outlined in [@schmidt2019b].
 We also acknowledge that there exist other two Python packages implementing SPOD.
-The first, [spod-code-jburrows], is also a Python counterpart of the Matlab code in [@schmidt-code].
+The first, [@spod-code-jburrows], is also a Python counterpart of the Matlab code in [@schmidt-code].
 However, our implementation provides extensive post-processing capabilities, testing, and tutorial.
-It also adds the streaming version [@schmidt2019b], that is not present in [spod-code-jburrows].
-Similar differences exist between `PySPOD` and the Python package presented in [spod-code-loiseau].
+It also adds the streaming version [@schmidt2019b], that is not present in [@spod-code-jburrows].
+Similar differences exist between `PySPOD` and the Python package presented in [@spod-code-loiseau].

 # Capabilities